Aloz1/Pikaday/README.md

 * `onSelect` callback function for when a date is selected
 * `onOpen` callback function for when the picker becomes visible
 * `onClose` callback function for when the picker is hidden
+* `useTime` if time is to be used or not (not integrated into jQuery version)
+* `useSecs` if seconds are to also be user (must have useTime set to true) (not integrated into jQuery version)
+* `confirm` an ok button for those that wish to confirm their selection (not integrated into jQuery version)

 ## jQuery Plugin